From Formal to Fabulous!Repurposed China Cabinet Makeover

 My blog periodically contains affiliate links meaning that if you make a purchase, I might make a small commission at no extra charge to you.
 Purchases made through them are greatly appreciated.

-Why I removed the china cabinet from the base
+Why did I remove the china cabinet from the base?

 It was dark and outdated!
-I would be losing a ton of storage but will be minimizing my glassware and overall stuff that I just don’t use anymore.
-However I will be gaining a whole buffet top that I can use when I have company.
+I would be losing a ton of storage, but I will be minimizing my glassware and overall stuff that I just don’t use anymore.
+However, I will gain a whole buffet top that I can use when I have company.
 The new dynamics between the new buffet console table and the wallpapered wall will revise this into a more modern space.

 How I repurposed the china cabinet base

-I break down each component to this china cabinet to detail each section and repurpose this china cabinet into a new modern functional piece. so this is my plan:
+I break down each component of this china cabinet to detail each section and repurpose this china cabinet into a new, modern, functional piece.
+So this is my plan:

-- Paint the rest of the outside of the china cabinet and doors with Fusion Mineral paint in Midnight blue
+• Paint the Exterior: Painted the outside of the cabinet base and its doors using Fusion Mineral Paint in Midnight Blue for a bold, updated finish.

 Repurposing the china cabinet base table top

-Once I remove the top I wanted to remove the old dark stain.
+Once I remove the top, I want to remove the old dark stain.
 I did this by using a paint and varnish stripper.
 I used Klean Strip Green paint and varnish stripper.
-Once this sits for a half hour, I used a metal putty knife and peeled the old varnish off.
-In the past I have bleached the wood, you can see this process in my post on How to Refinish A Secretary desk, but I love how the wood looks on it’s own so will skip that step here!
+Once this sat for half an hour, I used a metal putty knife and peeled the old varnish off.
+In the past, I have bleached the wood; you can see this process in my post on How to Refinish A Secretary Desk, but I love how the wood looks on its own, so I will skip that step here!

 The finished painted piece’s success will always be in the prep work.
 In my post How to Refinish A Secretary desk, I explain how important this is.